 You can also do Standing Calf Raises on a flat surface while holding a light weight in each hand.

 Seated Calf Raises

-Because your knees are bent, this exercise will target your soleus, which means that you should aim for lighter weights and more repetition.
+Because your knees are bent, this exercise will target your soleus, so you should aim for lighter weights and more repetition.
 Holding the contraction is also important.

-Most gyms have machines for this, which has a padded bit across your knees.
+Most gyms have machines that have a padded bit across your knees.
 But if it doesn’t, then here’s what to do.

 - Sit down with your feet shoulder-width apart.

 Toe Raises for Calf Muscle Balance